 Neuroimaging research at Paris Brain Institute focuses on three main areas:

-- Clinical research: study of major diseases of the nervous system and development of innovative treatments;
+- Clinical research: studying major diseases of the nervous system and developing innovative treatments;

-- Research in the cognitive sciences: understanding how the brain works and studying the neural bases of thought, behaviour and ageing;
+- Cognitive science research: understanding how the brain works and studying the neural bases for thought, behavior and aging;

-- Signal and image processing research: development of new methods for acquiring and processing activity ́ and brain imaging data.
+- Signal and image processing research: developing new methods for acquiring and processing brain activity and imaging data.

 Magnetoencephalography

-Molecular and cellular approaches are used to understand the genetic, molecular and cellular basis of central nervous system development, function and disease.
+Molecular and cellular techniques are used to understand the genetic, molecular and cellular bases of central nervous system development and function, and central nervous system disorders.
 These include:

-- Genetic sequencing, the reading of the long DNA molecules that make up chromosomes.
-This reading makes it possible to analyse the genome, detect possible mutations in genes and identify possible associations between these mutations and the manifestation of neurological diseases.
+- Genetic sequencing.
+This means reading the long DNA molecules that form chromosomes.
+This reading makes it possible to analyze the genome, detect any gene mutations and identify possible links between these mutations and the emergence of neurological diseases.

-- Cell imaging, to observe at the microscopic scale molecules, cells and tissue sections, cellular movements or even compartments within cells (organelles, viruses, crystals, molecules).
+- Cell imaging, to observe molecules, cells and tissue sections, cellular movements or even compartments within cells at microscopic scale (organelles, viruses, crystals, molecules).

-Paris Brain Institute is working to develop new mathematical and computational approaches to the study of the structure of the human brain and its functional networks.
-The need to transform raw imaging data into formalized models such as geometric models of brain structure, statistical models of populations, connectivity graphs is now essential for defining new pathology biomarkers, studying the correlations between genetics and symptoms, and characterizing the functional responses of the brain.
+Paris Brain Institute is working on the development of new mathematical and computational approaches to studying the structure of the human brain and its functional networks.
+Transforming raw imaging data into formalized models such as geometric models of brain structure, statistical models of populations and connectivity graphs is now essential to defining new biomarkers of disease, studying the correlations between genetics and symptoms, and identifying the functional responses of the brain.